Cholesterol Benefits and Nutrition Facts

 Types of Cholesterol

 There are two main types of cholesterol: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
-LDL cholesterol is often referred to as 'bad' cholesterol because high levels can lead to plaque buildup in the arteries, increasing the risk of heart disease.
-On the other hand, HDL cholesterol is known as 'good' cholesterol as it helps remove LDL cholesterol from the bloodstream.
+LDL is often referred to as 'bad' cholesterol as it can build up in the arteries, leading to heart disease.
+On the other hand, HDL is known as 'good' cholesterol as it helps remove LDL from the bloodstream.

 Effects of Diet on Cholesterol Levels